Abnormal tooth color is any color other than white to yellowish-white.

 - Antibiotic tetracycline use before age 8

-- Eating or drinking items that temporarily stain the teeth, such as tea, coffee, or iron containing liquids
+- Eating or drinking items that temporarily stain the teeth, such as tea, coffee, red wine, or iron containing liquids

 - Genetic defects that affect the tooth enamel, such as dentinogenesis and amelogenesis

 - High fever at an age when teeth are forming

 - Poor oral care

 - Tooth nerve damage

 - Porphyria (a group of disorders caused by a buildup of natural chemicals in the body)

 - Severe neonatal jaundice

 - Too much fluoride from environmental sources (naturally high water fluoride levels) or ingestion of fluoride rinses, toothpaste, and high amount of fluoride supplements